EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 ### TCGA

-Contains script for Kaplan-Meier curves representing the influence of absolute and normalized value of FCRL4 gene to the progression of LUAD.
+Contains a script for generating Kaplan-Meier curves representing the impact of the absolute and normalized values of the FCRL4 gene on the progression of LUAD.

 This analysis was performed using [TCGAbiolinks](https://academic.oup.com/nar/article/44/8/e71/2465925?login=false) package.

 [TCGA.R](https://github.com/EvgeniyShchoka/Transcriptomics-of-IgA-IgG-TIL-B/blob/master/TCGA/TCGA.R)